intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Arguments
 ~~~~~~~~~

-The length of the local identifier list must equal the length of the scalar type list.
+The length of the local identifier list must equal the length of the return type list.

 Additional instructions
 .......................